Farama-Foundation/Minigrid/README.md

 This environment has a series of connected rooms with doors that must be opened in order to get to the next room.
 The final room has the green goal square the agent must get to.
-This environment is extremely difficult to solve using classical RL.
+This environment is extremely difficult to solve using RL alone.
 However, by gradually increasing the number of rooms and building a curriculum, the environment can be solved.

 ### Fetch environment